nixworks/public/news/2007/06/13/README.md

 ##### Law Lords
 ### [ A landmark ruling by the UK's highest appeal court, the Law Lords, allows the family of an Iraqi who died in UK military custody to sue the British Government and demand a public inquiry into the circumstances of his death. ](/news/2007/06/13/a-landmark-ruling-by-the-uk-s-highest-appeal-court-the-law-lords-allows-the-family-of-an-iraqi-who-died-in-uk-military-custody-to-sue-the.md)
-_Context: public inquiry, Law Lords, Iraq, British Government_
+_Context: public inquiry, Iraq, British Government, Law Lords_

 ##### Strike
 ### [ A strike by Indian Airlines ground staff disrupts air traffic throughout India. ](/news/2007/06/13/a-strike-by-indian-airlines-ground-staff-disrupts-air-traffic-throughout-india.md)
-_Context: strike, India, Indian Airlines_
+_Context: Indian Airlines, strike, India_

 ##### Al-Askari Mosque
 ### [ An explosion at the Al-Askari Mosque in Samarra, Iraq is reported to have destroyed two of its minarets. ](/news/2007/06/13/an-explosion-at-the-al-askari-mosque-in-samarra-iraq-is-reported-to-have-destroyed-two-of-its-minarets.md)
-_Context: minaret, Samarra, Iraq, Al-Askari Mosque_
+_Context: Samarra, minaret, Iraq, Al-Askari Mosque_

 ##### Indonesia
 ### [ Indonesian police claim to have arrested Abu Dujana, the military leader of the Jemaah Islamiyah responsible for the 2002 Bali bombings. ](/news/2007/06/13/indonesian-police-claim-to-have-arrested-abu-dujana-the-military-leader-of-the-jemaah-islamiyah-responsible-for-the-2002-bali-bombings.md)